Danijelaa/Cat-Adoption/README.md

 Backend of the application is developed in **Spring Boot** and **Spring Security** frameworks using **Hibernate** in combination to **Spring Data** and frontend by using **HTML**, **CSS (Bootstrap)** and **AngularJS**.
 Application uses MySQL database to store data.

 **Main focus of the application is on Java backend.
-Frontend was used only for easier demonstration of application purpose.**
+Frontend was used ONLY for easier demonstration of application purpose.**
 ## Installation
 1. Start MySQL server.
 2. Create database named _cat_adoption_ by command `CREATE DATABASE cat_adoption`.